TeamTopologies/Thin-Platform-template/README.md

 ## Overview

+A simple but comprehensive wiki page for the platform will provide coherent point of entry for anyone wanting to know more about a service, report an issue or find out the current status, roadmap and so on.

 ## How to use

+Each team responsible for a platform service should answer the questions and fill in the details below.

 ### (Thin) platform wiki

+Platform hours of operation:

 #### Service A
 * Short service description/purpose:
 * Live status page:

+* Link to onboarding documentation:
 * Link to service interface documentation:
-* Here's an example of service usage:
+* Here's a simple example of service usage:

 * Responsible platform team name:
-* Platform team response time in case of major incident:
+* Platform team response time for major incidents:
-* Platform team response time in all other cases:
+* Platform team response time for other incidents:
+* Platform team response time for support:
+* Platform team response time for feedback:

+* Link to service roadmap:

 _To report a possible incident_